omidarmat/onLearn/c-image-processing.md

 create_image_file(in_name, out_name);
 // Calls routeines to determine the specific file format and create files for those formats get_image_size(in_name, &height, &width);
 // Determines the specific file format and the size of the image to process.
 Size is needed to allocate image arrays and ro pass to processing routines.
-It also calls routines to read the image headers. the_image = allocate_image_array(height, width);
+It also calls routines to read the 'image headers'. the_image = allocate_image_array(height, width);
 // Creates memory for arrays of numbers read_image_array(in_name, the_image);